PProvost/www.peterprovost.org/source/_posts/2012-06-30-visual-studio-2012-fakes-part-3.md

 ---
 layout: post
 title: "Visual Studio 2012 Fakes - Part 3 - Observing Stub Behavior"
-date: 2012-06-30 15:04
+date: 2012-08-21 15:04
+comments: true
 published: false
-comments: true
 categories:
 - Code
 - Visual Studio
 tags:
-- Unit Testing
+- unit testing
-- Fakes
+- fakes
-- Mocking
+- mocking
 ---

 This year at both TechEd North America and TechEd Europe I gave a presentation called "Testing Untestable Code with Visual Studio Fakes".
 So far VS Fakes has been very well received by customers, and most seem to understand my feelings about when (and when not)  to use Shims (see [Part 2][] for more on this).
 But one thing that has consistently come up has been questions about Behavioral Verification.

 I talked about this briefly in [Part 1][] of this series, but let me rehash a few of the important points: